Distributed Learning of Finite Gaussian Mixtures: Numerical Algorithm for Proposed Approach

-The proof is in Appendix~\ref{sec:app_equivalent_obj}.
+The existence of a solution to~\eqref{eq:gmr_estimator} is guaranteed under a simple condition on cost function $c(\cdot,\cdot)$, see Theorem~\ref{thm:convergence}.
+The proof of Theorem~\ref{thm:ww_averaging_equivalent_obj} is in Appendix~\ref{sec:app_equivalent_obj}.
 Based on this theorem, the optimization reduces to searching for $K$ subpopulations $\Phi_\gamma$ for $\gamma \in [K]$ to make up $G$.
 The mixing proportions are then determined by~\eqref{eq:gmr_estimator_weight}.
 An iterative algorithm quickly emerges following the well-known majorization--minimization (MM) idea~\citep{hunter2004tutorial}.

 The algorithm starts with some $G^{(0)}$ with $K$ subpopulations specified.
 Let $G^{(t)}$ be the mixing distribution after $t$ MM iterations.
 Define a majorization function of $\mathcal{J}_{c}$ at $G^{(t)}$ to be \be \mathcal{K}_{c}(G|G^{(t)}) = \sum_{i,\gamma} \pi_{i\gamma}(G^{(t)}) c(\Phi_{i}, \Phi_{\gamma}) \ee where $\pi_{i\gamma}(G^{(t)})$ is computed according to~\eqref{eq:bpi}.
 Once $\bpi(G^{(t)})$ has been obtained, we update the mixing proportion vector of $G^{(t)}$ easily via